regebro/prehistoric-python/presentation.rst

     This is simply looking if a value exists in a dictionary vs a list.
     Data is random integers, the set is 200 random integers.
 Yes, just 200.

     And as you see, dictionaries are *way* faster than lists.
 So it used to be a pattern that if you needed to do that a lot, you used a dictionary.
+    If you see dict where all values always are None or zero, this maybe be what is happening.

     And this means that if you are making a lookup to see if some values exist in a list, consider that maybe it should be a set instead.